EHCP: Appeals and Mediation

 - if we decide not to carry out an Education, Health and Care (EHC) needs assessment

-- if we decide not to progress to an EHC plan
+- if we decide not to progress to an EHCP

-- if you are not happy with the final EHC plan, including Health and Social Care sections
+- if you are not happy with the final EHCP, including Health and Social Care sections

-- if you are not happy with the education placement named in the final EHC plan
+- if you are not happy with the education placement named in the final EHCP

-- if we decide to cease to maintain an EHC plan
+- if we decide to stop to maintain an EHCP

-You can also ask the Tribunal to make recommendations about the Health or Care parts of the plan, as part of an appeal about the education parts.
-However, the Tribunal’s recommendations for Health or Social Care are not legally binding.
-If Social Care, or the Health Commissioner, do not follow the Tribunal’s Health or Social Care recommendations we must tell you why in writing.
+You can also ask the Tribunal to make recommendations about the Health or Care parts of the plan.
+This can be as part of an appeal about the education parts.
+Please note, the Tribunal’s recommendations for Health or Social Care are not legally binding.
+Social Care, or the Health Commissioner, may not follow the Tribunal’s Health or Social Care recommendations.
+If this happens, we must tell you why in writing.

 A Tribunal Officer will be assigned to your appeal.
 If you need to discuss the appeal, you should contact the Tribunal Officer rather than your usual APO.